Old Delhi: A food haven amidst chaos

 Parathewali Galli is a vegetarian food street located in the hustling market of Chandni Chowk near the Red Fort.
 Popular for its Parathas (bread stuffed with a spiced vegetable filling), the sheer variety of Parathas is jaw-dropping.
 Visit for the crowd-watching as much as the food.

 Jain Coffee House (Chawri Bazaar)

-In the crowded streets of Chawri Bazaar, Jain Coffee House is a pocket sized cafe, hidden away in the twisted alleyways and is not the easiest to find.
-Once you have found this cafe, you’ll notice that it’s quite unusual, a place that’s been in operation for the better part of the last 50 years.
+In the crowded streets of Chawri Bazaar, Jain Coffee House is a pocket-sized café, hidden away in the twisted alleyways and is not the easiest to find.
+Once found, you’ll notice that it’s quite unusual, a place that’s been in operation for the better part of the last 50 years.
 The coffee and the milkshakes are really tasty, but Jain Coffee House is on our list for its mouth-watering fruit sandwiches.
 This is one place that merits a visit, purely for its delicious sandwiches.

 Aslam Chicken Corner

 “I can’t please everybody, I am not butter chicken”.
 There’s one of the most commonly uttered phrase in North India.
 Everybody loves butter chicken – soft tender chicken chunks cooked in a thick gravy of tomatoes, cashews and butter.
 In the kitchen of Moti Mahal, a legendary restaurant also located in Old Delhi (more on Moti Mahal later), Butter Chicken was invented.

 However, if you visit Aslam Chicken Corner expecting a traditional version, you’re in for a surprise.
 Aslam Chicken Corner serves Butter Chicken in the most literal fashion.
 Roast some chicken, put it in a bowl, and pour dollops of butter over it, season it with some salt and Voilà!
 That’s Butter Chicken for you!